Using images in content

 • follows a normal reading direction, from left to right and top to bottom

-• have minimal text and annotations
+• has minimal text and annotations

 • avoids overlapping arrows, lines or text boxes